BookStackApp/website/content/blog/bookstack-release-v21-08.md

   This uses the `APP_KEY` value in your `.env` file.
 Ensure you have this stored safely since it would be required if you ever restore/migrate your instance to another system.
 - **Security/Exports** - During this release cycle it was highlighted that server-side request forgery could be achieved via the
   PDF export system.
-This would need to be a very targeted attack, due to the blind nature of the vulnerability, and the use of this is limited due to how responses are handled.
+External fetching in the default PDF renderer has been disabled by default.
+The WKHTMLtoPDF renderer will now not be used if active.
+Either of these changes can be overridden by setting `ALLOW_UNTRUSTED_SERVER_FETCHING=true` in your `.env` file.
-  In this release we've added permissions that allow disabling of exports per role.
-You may want to limit exports to only those roles which you trust.
+  This should only be used were only trusted users can create and export content.
+To support this we've added permissions that allow disabling of exports per role.
 - **Security/Authentication** - A slight change was made in relation to how email addresses are confirmed.
-Email confirmations are now checked at point-of-login rather than being checked on every request.
-If you allowed sign-up with email confirmation or email domain restrictions, It's advised you [invalidate existing user sessions](/link/to/invalidate) upon upgrade.
+Email confirmations are now primarily checked at point-of-login rather than being checked on every request.
+Enabling email confirmation, or email domain restrictions, may no longer take action on unconfirmed users right away in the future.

 ### Multi-Factor Authentication

 Multi-factor authentication (MFA) can now be enabled for user accounts in BookStack.
-Two different methods MFA are available in this inital release of the feature:
+Two different MFA methods are available in this initial release of the feature:

 1. TOTP, Labelled as "Mobile App" (Google/Microsoft Authenticator etc...)
 2. Backup Codes (A list of single-use codes)

 MFA can be enabled by any user accounts in the system.
-It can be enforced at a per-role level via a new "Required Multi-Factor Authentication" checkbox found when editing a role:
+It can be enforced at a per-role level via a new "Requires Multi-Factor Authentication" checkbox found when editing a role:

 ![View of MFA required checkbox on role edit page](/images/2021/08/mfa-role-permission.png)

-When enforced, users will be forced to setup at least one MFA method upon next login.
+When required, users will be forced to setup at least one MFA method upon next login.
 For those with at least one method configured, the system will require an MFA method to be used upon login: